hammond756/Shifty/REPORT.md

 |User|objectId|username|password|authData|emailVerified|email|createdAt|updatedAt|ACL|
 |----|--------|--------|--------|--------|-------------|-----|---------|---------|---|
 |    |String|String|String(hidden)|authData|Boolean|String|Date|Date|ACL|
+After signing up with a username, password and email adress, a user object gets created in the database.
+As for now there is not yet email verification or a group identifier.
+But this can be of use in the future to verify and distinguish between groups of employees.

 |FixedShifts|objectId|Day|Hour|Minute|Owner|lastEntry|createdAt|updatedAt|ACL|
 |-----------|--------|---|----|------|-----|---------|---------|---------|---|
 |           |String|String|Number|Number|Pointer<_User>|Date|Date|Date   |ACL|
+When a user registers a fixed shift, the day and time get stored in FixedShifts allong with a pointer the the user that created it. the lastEntry key is used for keeping shifts generated for enough weeks ahead

 |RequestedShifts|objectId|Date|requestedBy|createdAt|updatedAt|ACL|
 |---------------|--------|----|-----------|---------|---------|---|
 |               |String  |Date|Pointer<_User>|Date  |Date     |ACL|
+This table saves all the request made by user (relevant data are Date andt requestedBy)

 |Shifts|objectId|Date|Owner|Satus|acceptedBy|suggestedTo|createdFrom|createdAt|updatedAt|ACL|
 |------|--------|----|-----|-----|----------|-----------|-----------|---------|---------|---|
 ||String|Date|Pointer<_User>|String|Pointer<_User>|Pointer<_RequestedShift>|Pointer<_FixedShift>|Date|Date|ACL|
+Shifts is the main table in the database.
+All shifts get stored here, with information about ownership and status.
+When the status is Suggested or Awaitting approval, suggestedTo and acceptedBy indicate either the related Request or User respectively. createdFrom is a pointer to the fixed shift that corresponds with the date and user.

 ## Experience